awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-editing-broker-preferences.md

-# Tutorial: Editing Broker Engine Version, Instance Type, CloudWatch Logs, and Maintenance Preferences<a name="amazon-mq-editing-broker-preferences"></a>
+# Editing broker engine version, instance type, CloudWatch logs, and maintenance preferences<a name="amazon-mq-editing-broker-preferences"></a>

 In addition to [editing broker configurations and managing configuration revisions](amazon-mq-editing-managing-configurations.md), you can configure preferences specific to the broker\.

 **Note**
 All preferences except for those for automatic minor version upgrades require you to schedule modifications\.
-For more information, see [Amazon MQ Broker Configuration Lifecycle](amazon-mq-broker-configuration-lifecycle.md)\.
+For more information, see [Amazon MQ broker configuration lifecycle](amazon-mq-broker-configuration-lifecycle.md)\.

-The following example shows how you can edit Amazon MQ broker preferences using the AWS Management Console\.
+The following example shows how you can edit Amazon MQ ActiveMQ broker preferences using the AWS Management Console\.

-## To Edit Broker Options<a name="edit-current-configuration-console"></a>
+## Edit ActiveMQ broker options<a name="edit-current-configuration-console"></a>

 1. Sign in to the [Amazon MQ console](https://console.aws.amazon.com/amazon-mq/)\.